 Now that I know a little bit more of the city, here’s a breakdown of the districts I recommend living in as a young female expat:

-- 1st Arrondissement (Louvre): “Center” of Paris.
-Home to iconic landmarks like the Louvre Museum and Palais Royal.
+1st Arrondissement (Louvre) is considered the “Center” of Paris.
+It's home to iconic landmarks like the Louvre Museum and Palais Royal.
 It’s perfect for tourism, history, and art lovers.
 A little more expensive but worth it if you’re into being the nucleus of it all.

-- 4th Arrondissement (Le Marais): Trendy and vibrant, Le Marais is known for its boutiques, art galleries, andLGBTQ+ scene.
+4th Arrondissement (Le Marais) is trendy and vibrant.
+Le Marais is known for its boutiques, art galleries, andLGBTQ+ scene.
 I had an Airbnb here at some point and really enjoyed it.
-Just no grass for my dog, Copper!
+The reason I didn't move here though was because you won't find much grass here, which was high on my wishlist for my dog, Copper!

-- 9th Arrondissement (Opera): Coolest up and coming area for restaurants and nightlife.
-Known for the Moulin Rouge, Palais Garnier opera, and Galeries Lafayette (huge shopping center where you can find just about anything from artisanal food to high fashion).
-Lots of young people and specialty coffee shops.
+9th Arrondissement (Opera) is the coolest up and coming area for restaurants and nightlife.
+Known for the Moulin Rouge, Palais Garnier opera, and Galeries Lafayette (a huge shopping center where you can find just about anything from artisanal food to high fashion).
+There are lots of young people and specialty coffee shops.

-- 18th Arrondissement (Montmartre): Well known area because of the Sacré-Cœur Basilica and bohemian atmosphere.
-Very picturesque streets and beautiful, wide views of the city.
+18th Arrondissement (Montmartre) is a well-known area because of the Sacré-Cœur Basilica and bohemian atmosphere.
+Living here you'll enjoy very picturesque streets and beautiful, wide views of the city.

 4 Tips to Find an Apartment in Paris